msrajawat298/msrajawat298.github.io/React js/LearningExperience.md

 - What setupTests.js file

 ## Best Practices
+* Recommend Don’t use pure react CRA (Create React App) (https://react.dev/learn/start-a-new-react-project)
+* If you are using core react js then you can use webpack for minify your js, css etc.
+* Implement module bundler like webpack or vite similar type of pacakge we can use

-- Keep components small and focused.
+* Keeping components small and focused.
-- Follow DRY (Don't Repeat Yourself) principles.
+* DRY (Don't Repeat Yourself) principles.
-- Organize code and folder structure effectively.
+* Code organization and folder structure.
-- Use tools like Husky, lint, prettier, and SonarQube for better code quality.
+* Use Husky, lint, prettier, sonarqube.
+These tools help maintain code quality and formatting standards.
-- If using core React.js, utilize webpack for JS minification.
-- Implement React unit tests.
+* Implement React unit test, snapshots etc.

 ## Common Pitfalls and Solutions